Marily46/Marily46/README.md

 # I'm Marily 👋<img src="https://img.icons8.com/?size=100&id=53425&format=png&color=000000" alt="Developer Woman" width="30" height="30">

 ## About Me
 Hi there!
 I'm Marily, a passionate software developer with a strong focus on both frontend and backend development.
-I have a keen interest in web development and machine learning, and I love working with new technologies and constantly improving my skills.
+I have a keen interest in web development, and I love working with new technologies and constantly improving my skills.

 I primarily work with **C#**, **TypeScript**, and **React**, among other technologies.
 My expertise spans across the full stack, allowing me to create seamless and efficient applications from the ground up.